eyssy12/FYP-Net/README.md

 * EntityFramework 7
 * OAuth - for client authentication
 * XMPP to communicate with Google Cloud (XMPP is deprecated as of last year)
-* EF6 - (.NET Framework 4.6.1) XMPP Messaging server is able to connect to
+* EF6 - (.NET Framework 4.6.1) XMPP Messaging server is able to connect to the database
 * XUnit - for unit testing